No booking fees on the app

 Birmingham New Street to Cambridge train travel guide

-The train journey from Birmingham New Street to Cambridge combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Birmingham New Street, you can get to Cambridge in just 2h 40m, making it an ideal and convenient choice for travelling between them.
+Taking the train from Birmingham New Street to Cambridge is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Birmingham New Street, you can arrive at Cambridge in just 2h 40m, making it a quick and convenient option for travelling between these two places.

 Planning and booking